TitouanT/oralAnglais/PITCHME.md

 +++

-An IA that plays Go
+An AI that plays Go